Hendrix-CS/csci150/labs/doublets.md

     What is the ending word?

 #### Step 3.2 - Ending word validation

 Write a function to validate the ending word.
-This will be a slightly more complex variation of the function you wrote in Step 3.1, as it must ensure not only that the word is valid, it must also ensure that the word is of the same length as the starting word.
+This will be a slightly more complex variation of the function you wrote in Step 3.1, as it must ensure not only that the word is valid, but also that the word is of the same length as the starting word.
 Here is the function definition header:

 	def get_end_word(start_word_length: int) -> str: